devpato/PWA-Sample-demo/README.md

 ```

 ### Intercepting network call with the Fetch event
-In this example I'm doing the "Cache first, falling back to network" strategy.
-With my Service Worker, I'm intercepting the request, looking for that request inside of my cache if the request already exists inside of my cache I will return it.
+In this example, I'm doing the "Cache first, falling back to network" strategy.
+Using my Service Worker, I'm intercepting the request, looking for that request inside of my cache, and if the request already exists inside of my cache then I will return it.
 Otherwise, I will fetch the request from the network and return the value from that request.

 ```javascript
 self.addEventListener('fetch', e => {